psons/tlog/docs/Tlog User Documentation.md

 A program editor such as VS Code or SublimeText is recommended, but any text editor will do. as you work on tasks, mark them off as 'x - ' or 'a -' when you are done with them. you can save todo.md and rerun tlog
- - the completed and abandoned tasks will be moved off to the 'completed-journal-yyyy-mm-dd.md' file for the day.
+ - the completed and abandoned along with 'u -' task for any in progress tasks will be moved off to the 'completed-journal-yyyy-mm-dd.md' section heading with a heading of the form # Resolved yyyy-mm-dd' file for the day.
- - you will see that your tasks will be recorded in $JOURNAL_DIR/Endeavors/FollowUpQueue/FollowUp story.md" and augmented with a storySource: attribute indicating that is the file they are recorded in.
+ - you will see that your tasks will be recorded in "$JOURNAL_DIR/Endeavors/default/new task story.md" in a section named '#New Tasks'  and augmented with a storySource: attribute indicating that is the file they are recorded in.
- - if you have too many tasks to focus on in todo.md, you can add a line to the any story under Endeavors to confine the number of tasks it will contribute to in todo.md.
+ - if you have too many tasks to focus on in todo.md, you can add a 'maxTasks: n' line to any story under Endeavors, including 'new task story.md' to confine the number of tasks it will contribute to in todo.md to 'n'.
 For example:
     maxTasks: 4
   will only allow 4 tasks to be in todo.md.
-The rest wil be in the FollowUp story.md.
+The rest wil be in the 'new task story.md'.

 #### Usage with Endeavors
 ##### Day 1